GegznaV/ds-projects/toxic-comments/README.md

 Utility file for Git.

 - `requirements.txt`:
-File with a list of Python packages required for this project.
+File with a list of Python packages required for this project on a Windows-based environment.
-Created using the tool [`pigar`](https://github.com/damnever/pigar) and manually corrected afterwards.
+Created using the tool [`pigar`](https://github.com/damnever/pigar) and manually corrected afterwards. *NOTE:* package versions used in Colab might differ.

 ## Reproducibility